chunwangpro/CSP_Graph/README.md

 ### Output

-- To the labeled node, the model output is similar to its ground truth.
+- To the labeled (with color) node, the model output is similar to its ground truth.

 ![2d_demo_2](./pics/2d_demo_2.png)